Dürrüşehvar Sultan: Marriage

 As a teenager, Dürrüşehvar's beauty attracted many suitors, despite belonging to a fallen dynasty.
 She was sought by the Shah of Persia and King Fuad I of Egypt as a bride for their respective heirs, Mohammed Reza Pahlavi and Farouk, and by Prince Azam Jah (1907–1970), the eldest son and heir of Nizam Mir Osman Ali Khan.
-In 1930, Şehzade Mehmed Abid, son of Sultan Abdul Hamid II and Saliha Naciye Hanım also asked her hand in marriage.
+In 1930, Şehzade Mehmed Abid, son of Sultan Abdul Hamid II and Saliha Naciye Hanım also asked for her hand in marriage.
 However, her father refused, on the grounds of Dürrüşehvar being under age, but in reality Abdülmecid had already decided to marry her off to the eldest son of the Nizam.

-In 1931, her father arranged her marriage to Azam Jah, elder son and heir to Mir Osman Ali Khan (7th Nizam of Hyderabad Deccan).
+In 1931, her father arranged her marriage to Azam Jah, the eldest son and heir to Mir Osman Ali Khan (7th Nizam of Hyderabad Deccan).
 However, fifty thousand pounds in mahr was demanded for her, which the Nizam considered too much.
 Upon the intervention of Shaukat Ali, he proposed to offer, for the same mahr, also the hand of Mahpeyker Hanımsultan to the Nizam's younger son Moazzam Jah.
 The Nizam readily agreed and sent his two sons to France to be married.
 However, when they arrived in France, Şehzade Osman Fuad, his wife Kerime Hanim and his half-sister Adile Sultan arranged for Moazzam to meet Nilüfer Hanımsultan, Adile's daughter.
 Nilüfer was so beautiful that Moazzam fell in love with her at first sight, and immediately decided to break off his engagement to Mahpeyker to marry her instead.

 A day before the wedding, the princes arrived in Nice from London by express train, and stayed at the Hotel Negresco.
 On 12 November 1931, aged seventeen, Dürrüşehvar married Azam Jah, at Villa Carabacel in Nice.
 The Nizam's younger son was married to Dürrüşehvar's cousin Nilüfer.
 The marriage was performed by Damad Mehmed Şerif Pasha, husband of Abdulmejid's half-sister Emine Sultan.
 The local newspapers were full of photographs of the Indian princes when they arrived for the weddings, with headlines like A Thousand and One Nights and A Muslim Wedding.
 On that occasion, Dürrüşehvar received a diamond tiara as a gift from her aunt Nazime Sultan.
 After the wedding the princes took their brides and the entourage back to the hotel where they had stayed.
-After the religious ceremony, the newly weds went to the British consulate to complete their civil marriage, and validate their prenuptial agreement, according to which, in the event of divorce or death of the husband, Dürrüşehvar would receive two hundred thousand dollars in compensation.
+After the religious ceremony, the newlyweds went to the British consulate to complete their civil marriage, and validate their prenuptial agreement, according to which, in the event of divorce or death of her husband, Dürrüşehvar would receive 200,000 dollars in compensation.